ananthb/jughead/archetypes/default.md

 tags = []

 # Categories broadly relate posts to each other
+# Add a post to the "featured" category to display it on the homepage and blog page.
 categories = []

-# Set to true to feature the post on the home page and the blog home page
-featured = false

 # Add a manual summary
 # summary = ""